 The total size of the +Drive is 1 GB.
 The +Drive Sound library can hold up to 2048 Sounds (256 Sounds in each bank A-H) that are available to all projects.
 The +Drive Sound library also contains the samples.
 You can load up to 64 MB (about 11 minutes) of samples to a project.
-A sample must be imported to a project, for it to be Sample locked.
-For more information, please see "11.3.4 SAMP" on page 44.
+A sample must be imported to a projects Sound Pool, for it to be Sample locked.